Community and Global Public Health Internship Experiences

 Unite for Sight

 Brittany T. Peterson ’16MPH worked with Unite for Sight in Ghana in Accra, Ghana, to bring basic eye care to rural communities.
-Rural residents are typically unable to access basic services such as eye exams and cataract surgeries due to physical isolation, poverty, and lack of infrastructure.
+Rural residents can have barriers to access basic services such as eye exams and cataract surgeries due to physical isolation, poverty, and lack of infrastructure.
 The organization provides basic care, medications, and necessary surgeries at little or no cost to patients.

 Public Health Management Corporation